March 16, 2022 4 min read

 The potential of See.Sense data to aid cycle infrastructure planning has been highlighted by City Science and North East Lincolnshire Council, who have successfully employed See.Sense road roughness and swerving data as part of their LCWIP process.
 City Science and NE Lincolnshire Council used See.Sense’s ‘innovative’ route vibration data to supplement existing conventional datasets, such as the Propensity to Cycle tool.
 As seen in the images below, See.Sense data was used to inform the NE Lincolnshire Council of areas that most urgently needed infrastructure improvements.
 By using targeted road roughness and swerve data, NE Lincolnshire Council could easily identify the routes that were most problematic to local cyclists, and take account of this in their infrastructure planning.

-The data used was collected in November 2019 as part of a See.Sense smart cycling project involving hundreds of local cyclists.
+The data used was collected in November 2019 as part of a See.Sense smart cycling project involving around 80 local cyclists.
 Through the project, participants used the patented See.Sense connected bike light and accompanying app to collect crowdsourced sensor data and insights.
 These aggregated and de-personalised insights were then shared with city planners to gain a better understanding of the conditions faced by cyclists.

 Anthony Snell, Senior Transport Officer at Places & Communities, North East Lincolnshire Council, stated: